About my story:

 About my educational background:

-In 2015 I followed an online study about Nutrition at a Dutch University.
+In 2015 I followed an online study about Nutrition created by a Dutch University.
 During the same year I attended an online workshop regarding the relationship between food and emotional health.
 Since I always have been interested in why people do what they do, refreshed my knowledge and diploma in basic psychology.

 The first half of 2017, I enrolled in a study Existential Well-Being Counseling; a person-centered approach.
 Completed this successfully and received my certificate June 2017.